 About Liability in Drunk Driving Accident Claims

 In most car accident and motorcycle accident cases, one of the drivers is found liable for resulting damages.
 But it is not uncommon for third parties to be partially at fault for a collision.
-Car companies that manufacture defective vehicles, cities that do not maintain their roads, and employers who fail to properly train their employees are all third parties that could be liable for a car accident or motorcycle accident.
+Car companies that manufacture defective vehicles, cities that do not maintain their roads, and employers who fail to train their employees properly are all third parties that could be liable for a car accident or motorcycle accident.

-In cases of drunk driving accidents, it is possible to attribute fault to the establishment where the drunk driver was served alcohol.
+In cases of drunk driving accidents, it is sometimes possible to attribute fault to the establishment where the drunk driver was served alcohol.
 The laws that allow this, known as dram shop laws, have varying terms in different states.

 Who is Liable for Drunk Driving Accidents Under Florida’s Dram Shop Laws?